 My Company has Failed: From Winding Up to Bouncing Back

-There may come a time when your circumstances change and you're no longer able to run your company.
-Nobody expects something like that to happen when they start a company but it can, and does.
+When you first start your company, its not likely that youre planning for its end of life.
+However, circumstances change, and there may come a time when youre no longer able to run your company.
 There are many reasons why a company can fail including unforseen competition, added complications or even a change in personal circumstances, to name a few.

-With 25% of new businesses failing in the first year and 55% failing by year 51, there's a good chance that you're not alone if you're feeling as though your company is going nowhere.
-But this doesn't mean you should never own or run a company.
+Recent research by AvidPanda has found that 40% of new companies have closed in the last 5 years (2020-2024), meaning there's a good chance that you're not alone if you're feeling as though your company is going nowhere.

 How Do I Legally Close My Failed Company?

-If the company is still solvent (able to pay its bills) then you can strike the company off the Register of Companies through Companies House.
-There are conditions to this though2:
+If the company is still solvent, in other words, able to pay its bills, then you can strike the company off the Register of Companies through Companies House.
+However, there are conditions your company needs to adhere to:

 - Your company has paid all its debts